 A Guide to Choosing Strobes and Video Lights

 The amount of camera equipment available for underwater photography can quickly make a beginner’s head spin.
-Will the cheaper gear produce good results?
-Do I need filters?
-What are wet lenses?
+Do we need lights underwater?
 How do lights improve my photos?
+Are strobes different from video lights?
+Should I use one or two strobes?
+Can I use strobes AND lights?

 The vast majority of underwater photos you see are lit using underwater camera lights.
 Some exceptions might be freediving photos that are very blue in color, shipwrecks that are also a muted blue/green, and mammals like dolphins close to the surface.